Dr Erin Chao Ling

 Currently, Erin is engaged in various cutting-edge research projects, including human-AI team collaboration in digital marketing, AI skills and education/training, the adoption and use of AI Assistants/chatbots and service robots, and the impact of generative AI on work behaviour and well-being.
 She strongly advocates for the responsible and ethical use of AI, driven by a genuine desire to enhance the quality of human life and positive societal impact.

 In addition to her academic contributions, Erin has made notable appearances as a speaker and writer on the subject of AI and jobs.
-Her insights have been featured in renowned global publications such as The Guardian, SkyNews, FORTUNE, and Yahoo Finance.
+Her insights have been featured in renowned global publications such as The Guardian, SkyNews, FORTUNE, Yahoo Finance, and Business Insider.
 Erin participates in All-Party Parliamentary Group (APPG) meetings related to Youth Affairs, AI and its impact on various sectors.
 By engaging with policymakers, industry experts, and fellow researchers, she contributes to the discussions surrounding AI policy, regulation, and the future of work.
 Her involvement in APPG meetings further demonstrates her commitment to shaping the responsible and ethical use of AI technology in society.
 Erin provides consultancy work to government agencies (e.g., the UK Foreign Commonwealth and Development Office) on the responsible adoption of AI and its ethical regulations.

 Erin's academic journey includes completing a PhD in Tourism and Hospitality Management, specialising in users' acceptance and utilising AI Assistants for travel, from the University of Surrey (2018-2021).
 Prior to doctoral studies, she obtained her MSc in Management from the University of Bristol (2016-2017), UK.
 Erin's entrepreneurial spirit led her to establish and serve as the Founder and CEO of a business service company, as well as the General Manager of a travel agency in China from 2013 to 2020.